CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 # Lab 01: Create a Question Answering Solution

-### Estimated Duration : 60 Minutes
+### Estimated Duration: 60 Minutes

 ## Overview

 One of the most common conversational scenarios is providing support through a knowledge base of frequently asked questions (FAQs).
 Many organizations publish FAQs as documents or web pages, which works well for a small set of question and answer pairs, but large documents can be difficult and time-consuming to search.

-The **Language** service includes a *question answering* capability that enables you to create a knowledge base of question and answer pairs that can be queried using natural language input, and is most commonly used as a resource that a bot can use to look up answers to questions submitted by users.
+The **Language** service includes a *question answering* capability that enables you to create a knowledge base of questions and answer pairs that can be queried using natural language input, and is most commonly used as a resource that a bot can use to look up answers to questions submitted by users.

-> **Note**: The question answering capability in the Language service is a newer version of the QnA Maker service - which is still available as a separate service.
+> **Note:** The question answering capability in the Language service is a newer version of the QnA Maker service, which is still available as a separate service.

 ## Objectives